Elsie19/clam/headers/README.md

 `progress.bar` takes two arguments and one optional: a percent for the bar and an optional sleep time, and the optional argument being `-c` or `--clear` to clear the bar after finishing.

-`progress.spinner` requires one argument: a pid number, however you can specify a delay and a message with the `-d` and `-m` flags, respectively.
+`progress.spinner` requires one argument: a pid number, however you can specify a delay, a message, and a set of spinners with the `-d`, `-m`, and `-s` flags, respectively.

 Example:
 ```bash